KyleBanks/udacity-ml-engineer-nanodegree/mini-projects/README.md

-# mini_projects
+# mini-projects

-A collection if smaller, in-class projects.
+A collection of smaller, in-class projects.